projecttacoma/measure-repository/app/README.md

     - title
     - description
     - library (Measure only)
 - Releasing: Both resource types may be released from the editing page.
 This action publishes the draft artifact and any children it owns to the Repository space, adding them to the FHIR Measure Repository and giving them an active status.
 The draft artifact(s) will be removed from the Authoring space.
+See the [release operation specification](https://build.fhir.org/ig/HL7/cqf-measures/measure-repository-service.html#release).

 ### Reviewing
 Reviewing a resource provides options for viewing existing comments on the resource or adding a new comment.